 - It is defined as the ethical and honest treatment of people within an organisation.

-- A sustainability strategy for employees can help enhance the ESG reports, stimulate company performance and improve people’s lives.
+- A sustainability strategy for employees helps to optimise the ESG reporting and business performance and to improve people’s lives.

 - Upskilling of entrepreneurs and employees, taking responsibility for the supply chain and treating employees and their potential as valuable sources.

-The past few years there has been a great shift at work.
-The revolution of hybrid working was caused by COVID, and thanks to technological progress the shift to the remote office was nearly seamless.
-But although the instruments were there to make this shift happen, the policies and the approach were not.
-Company transformation is not solely about new technology; it needs to be an adjusted approach that takes technology, processes and people into account.
+Indeed, the last few years there has been an incredible shift at work.
+The revolution of hybrid working was caused by COVID.
+But thanks to technological progress, the transition to the remote office was nearly seamless.
+Although the instruments were there to facilitate this transition, policy and approach of HR management lagged behind.
+Company transformation is not only about new technology.
+There has to be an adjusted approach that keeps technology, processes and people in mind.

 People sustainability in light of 6 pillars: